 Employees of the university who are not CSAs may still have reporting responsibilities under Title IX as “responsible employees” related to sexual misconduct occurring both on and off campus.
 Please refer to the university Title IX web page for more information, here.

-CSAs must annually view the university Clery Act training video, here: Clery Act “CSA” Training Video (password protected).
+CSAs must annually view the university Clery Act training video hosted on the KnowBe4 platform (use TMU credentials).

-The university CSA Report Form for the Clery Act is available here but also may be downloaded by clicking on the “i” or “details” tab in the upper right corner of the training video page.
+The university CSA Report Form for the Clery Act is available here.
 When sending in your report form, please email the report form to the Clery Compliance Administrator, or enclose it in an envelope marked confidential via on campus mail for the Administrator at Box #34.

 Clery Compliance Administrator